spoddutur/spark-notes/second_generation_tungsten_engine.md

 ## Appendix:
-This is additional content (optional) which complements and adds some more details on different Vectorization techniques:
+This is additional content (optional) which complements and adds some more details on different Optimization techniques:

-### How to perform vector operations?
-Two major approaches:
+### Few major approaches:
 - Pipelining
 - SIMD (Single Instruction Multiple Data)
 - Loop Pipelining